ni/monodrive-documentation/docs/monoDrive_home/Vehicle-Configuration.md

 # Scenario Vehicle
-The monoDrive Simulator provides users with the ability to customize the color and model to use for the ego vehicle as well as for the vehicles that interact with it on simulation.
-The simulator also provides users with the ability to specify the initial conditions for any car on the scene, i.e. initial pose and initial velocity.
+The monoDrive Simulator provides users with the ability to customize color and the model for the ego vehicle as well as for the vehicles that interact with it on simulation.
+The user may specify the initial conditions for any car on the scene, i.e. initial pose and initial velocity.

 ## Change the vehicle's model
 <div class="img_container">